aafshinfard/cheatsheets/git_sheet.md

 Initial Steps
 ==============
 * Sign up for a github account
+* Install the git on your system.
+Need a link?

+	https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-* Install the git on your system https://git-scm.com/book/en/v2/Getting-Started-Installing-Git contact me and I'll tell you a bit about the main concepts.
+* contact me and I'll tell you a bit about the main concepts.

 * Try this link should you want a more detailed introduction (than mine): https://guides.github.com/introduction/git-handbook/